Your guides to nutrition and immunity at all ages

 Wherever possible, vitamin and mineral intakes should come from a nutritionally balanced and diverse diet.
 It is also essential that taking supplements or certain foods that may be promoted as ‘immune boosting’ are not seen as effective alternatives to recognised measures that help to prevent infections spreading like hand washing and social distancing, or to vaccination.

-BNF’s NEW Nutrition and Immunity resources can help you discover which nutrients and the foods they are found in are important at every age to help support a healthy immune system.
+The British Nutrition Foundation's NEW Nutrition and Immunity resources can help you discover which nutrients and the foods they are found in are important at every age to help support a healthy immune system.

 Nutrition and Immunity for Children (10 years and younger) – we all want to protect our kids, whether from falls or infections and disease, and to send them to school, clubs and social activities where possible.
 Find out which foods and nutrients can help support children’s immune systems.